|

 Seed7 programs can run in two modes:

-This two modes are supported with two basic keyboard files:
+These two modes are supported with two basic keyboard files:

-The file 'KEYBOARD' is actually a variable which refers to one of the two basic keyboard files.
-The declaration of the type 'keyboard_file' and the file 'KEYBOARD' in "keybd.s7i" is:
+The file KEYBOARD is actually a variable which refers to one of the two basic keyboard files.
+The declaration of the type keyboard_file and the file KEYBOARD in "keybd.s7i" is:

 const type: keyboard_file is subtype file;